Easy Knit Infinity Scarf

 Bind off, leaving a long tail of yarn to sew the seam.

 Sew the ends of the scarf together to create a long loop.
 Be careful not to twist the scarf when sewing the ends together.
-You will need a Large-Eye Blunt Needle for sewing with bulky yarn (or any yarn for that matter).
+You will need a tapestry needle for sewing with the yarn.

 Finish off your scarf by sewing a couple of large decorative buttons over the seam.
 You will need to use a regular needle and thread for this step so that the needle will fit through the holes on your buttons.